 Protective Barrier Precautions

-- Appropriate protective barrier precautions will be used routinely to prevent skin and mucous membrane exposure when contact with blood or body secretions is anticipated.
+- Appropriate protective barrier precautions must be used routinely to prevent skin and mucous membrane exposure when contact with blood or body secretions is anticipated.

 - Gloves are indicated when contact with blood or body fluids, mucous membranes or non-intact skin is anticipated, for vascular access procedures, and for touching contaminated articles.